Interested in online Gantt chart software? Want to know how they work?

 They’re one of the most versatile charts in project management because they give you a fast, visual view of where projects stand.

-A Gantt chart may sound foreign, but it’s information your business works with every day.
-A Gantt chart simply represents information in a comprehensive way.
+A Gantt chart may sound like a foreign report, but it’s information your business works with every day.
+A Gantt chart simply represents information in a comprehensive, organized, and orderly way.
 It visually summarizes:

 - Activity overlaps